mirek-turski/subaru-copy/README.md

   -V, --version       Print version information and exit.
 ```

-The order command creates .\subaru-order.csv (can be changed if necessary) that contains the files from the DIR directories already pre-sorted.
+The order command creates ./subaru-order.csv (can be changed if necessary) that contains the files from the DIR directories already pre-sorted.
 Sorting is performed using natural order for directories and disk/track numbers for mp3 files.
 If you prefer or need to use natural order for mp3 files (i.e. ID3 tags are not present), use option --type=NATURAL.